 A map of Malta shows it as a tiny bit below Sicily.
 You wouldn’t be able to miss it if it wasn’t for your keen eye.
 This Mediterranean country is a gift that keeps giving to travelers who love food, wine and history.
 Two important Caravaggio paintings, both of great importance, are located under one roof in one the most magnificently gilded cathedrals that you will ever see.
 It is also home to one of the oldest, freestanding structures on Earth (yes, even older than the pyramids).
 They produce a small amount of wine and plenty of cheese that you can eat with it.

+Malta also is a hub for digital nomads across the globe.
+Malta has one of the best digital nomad visas in Europe for Tech field workers, entrepreneurs and start-uppers.
 The country has two official languages: Maltese and English, which makes communicating with locals easy wherever you are.
 You can now use your Euros from your last Paris trip to Malta as the country is now part of E.U.
 However, this means you’ll need ETIAS authorization in 2023 to visit Malta, as well.

 Three islands make up Malta.
 Three islands make up Malta.
 The largest one is Malta.
 Gozo is the middle island.
 Comino, on the other hand, is a small spot that you can only visit for a short time.
 Accessible ferries such as the Gozo Channel and Comino Ferry Cooperative can take you to all of them.
 It was once an English colony, but it regained independence in 1964.